 What happens if I apply late for graduation?
 Students applying late for graduation are assessed an additional $25 to their graduation fee.
 In addition, these students often miss important correspondence from the commencement committee, and run the risk of not being able to participate in the ceremony because caps and gowns cannot be ordered, changes to the ceremony program cannot be made, and diplomas cannot be printed. [application deadlines]

 How much is the graduation fee?
-The graduation fee for graduate students is $65, and the fee for undergraduates is $40.
+The graduation fee is $80 for graduate students and $55 for undergraduate students.

 What does the graduation fee cover?
 The graduation fee covers the cost of processing student files, diploma print costs, commencement printing and mailing, cap and gown rental and/or degree shipping if a student does not attend the ceremony.